Splitting Line Patterns in Free Groups: Introduction

-Let $F=F_n$ be a free group of finite rank $n>1$, and let $\multimot=\{w_1,\dots, w_k\}\subset F$ be a \emph{multiword}, a finite list of nontrivial words.
-The goal of this paper is to find splittings of $F$ \emph{relative to \multimot} (rel $\multimot$), splittings of $F$ as a free product with amalgamation over cyclic subgroups in such a way that each word of $\multimot$ is conjugate into some factor.
+The goal of this paper is to find splittings of $\F$ \emph{relative to} $\multiklass$ (rel $\multiklass$), that is, splittings of $\F$ as a free product or as an amalgam over cyclic subgroups in such a way that each $[\langle\mot_i\rangle]\in\multiklass$ is elliptic.
+We do this by analyzing the topology of a certain relative boundary $\decomp$ of $\F$, defined as follows:

+The free group $\F$ has a well-defined Gromov boundary $\bdry\F$ that is homeomorphic to a Cantor set.
+Left multiplication of $\F$ on itself extends continuously to an action of $\F$ on $\bdry\F$ by homeomorphisms.
+For each non-trivial element $f\in\F$, the $f$--action on $\bdry\F$ has an attracting fixed point $f^\infty$ and a repelling fixed point, which is the attracting fixed point of $\inv{f}=f^{-1}$, and is denoted $\inv{f}^\infty$.